2. Cross-instrument proposals

 6. Information for users and funding options

-General enquiries can be directed to the European XFEL User Office
+General enquiries should be directed to the European XFEL User Office

 Email: useroffice@xfel.eu